SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ---

 ## 3. ROI Variance
+To answer the question: What might a future ROI over a similar number of tournaments be?
+Using bootstrap sampling we estimate that such a run of tournaments is quite likely (19 out of 20 times) to show an ROI between 15.3% and 52.9%.
+The graph of this analysis is below.

-- **Bootstrap 95% confidence interval on ROI: [15.27%, 52.89%]** — the entire interval stays above 0%, consistent with a real edge rather than pure variance.
+- **Bootstrap 95% confidence interval on ROI: [15.27%, 52.89%]**

 ![Bootstrap ROI distribution](images/bootstrap_roi.png)